Spec-DY/Learn-Vision-Transformer/README.md

 ## Interactive Demo

-- Curious on how to use vision transformer in reality? check out this [HuggingFace link](https://huggingface.co/spaces/dionjin/LearnVisionTransformer)</br>
+- Curious on how to use vision transformer in reality? check out this [HuggingFace link](https://huggingface.co/spaces/dionjin/LearnVisionTransformer) or [this repo](https://github.com/Spec-DY/ViT-gradio-demo)</br>
 - Wondering how it actually works under the hood?
 I built [this website](https://vit.dylanjin.com) to explain ViT step by step
 <img src="./thumbnail.png" width="500">

-*How to use ViT through Python? check [this repo](https://github.com/Spec-DY/ViT-gradio-demo)*